arialdomartini/arialdomartini.github.io/_posts/state-monad-for-the-rest-of-us/2024-07-01-state-monad-for-the-rest-of-us.md

 Enjoy the journey!

 * [Chapter 1](state-monad-for-the-rest-of-us-1): in which you play with recursive types and recursive functions.
 * [Chapter 2](state-monad-for-the-rest-of-us-2): in which you invent Functors.
 * [Chapter 3](state-monad-for-the-rest-of-us-3): in which you hit a brick wall.
+* [Chapter 4](state-monad-for-the-rest-of-us-4): in which you find an existential crossroad.
+* [Chapter 5](state-monad-for-the-rest-of-us-5): in which you discover that Procrastination® is The Functional Solution.

 # References

 * [State Monad For The Rest Of Us - source code][source-code]